Did you know starting a lawn care business could make you over $250K in your first year?

 - NextDoor

-You’ll want to market your lawn care business and one of the easiest ways to do it is to give a couple business cards to clients so they can give them to their friends.
+One of the easiest ways to market your lawn care business is to give a couple business cards to clients to pass out to their friends.
 Check out our blog about the best low-cost business cards.

-Establish good processes that scale easily and that others can follow.
-You’ll need them to scale your successful lawn care business.
-Use Lucidchart to document a process map.
-Mike told us:
+In addition to providing great customer service, lawn businesses should establish good processes that scale easily and others can follow.
+You’ll need them to expand your successful lawn care business.

 Here are the basic steps for documenting a process: